DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/pipeline/run/trigger.md

 | M-N/X or */X | Triggers every X within a specified range or within the entire valid range |
 | A,B,...,Z    | Represents multiple values                                |

-In order for regularly scheduled tasks to create an even load on the system, the symbol H (for "hash") should be used whenever possible.
+In order for regularly cronjobs to create an even load on the system, the symbol H (for "hash") should be used whenever possible.
 For example, using __0 0 * * *__ for a dozen daily jobs will result in a large spike at midnight, possibly straining resources.
 In contrast, using __H H * * *__ will still run each job once a day, but not all at once, which makes better use of limited resources.